-For years, caregivers and loved ones of someone with autism have been searching for an understanding as to why.
-Why does their child or loved why, function the way they do.
+For years, caregivers and loved ones of someone with autism have been searching for an understanding as to why – why does their child or loved one function the way they do?
 Until recently, researchers and clinicians only had theories.
 With the advancements of modern imaging, researchers and clinicians now have scientific evidence to back up their theories.
 With the growing body of research available on autism, here are 3 things we’ve found to be most important to know about autism and the brain:

 Their Brains Work Longer:

 A group of researchers conducted an fMRI study on 90 male participants with and without autism.
 The researchers then confirmed their findings with 1,400 scans from the Autism Brain Imaging Data Exchange (ABIDE).
 What they found was that neural connections, in the brain of someone with autism, remain active longer than someone without.
 This may explain the difficulties that people with autism face when they have to switch tasks.
 Their brains become stuck on a problem or topic and have a difficult time readjusting to a new one.
 On the plus side, someone with autism may become an expert on a topic as this focus can cause them to dig deeper than the average person into a topic of interest.